dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 That command says "pull the `ruby-node` image tagged `2-8-stretch`".

-**Tip**: Look into the [docker hub](https://hub.docker.com/r/starefossen/ruby-node/) and pick the right version from the list of tags that suit your needs.
+**Tip**: Look into the [Docker Hub](https://hub.docker.com/r/starefossen/ruby-node/) and pick the right version from the list of tags that suit your needs.

 ...and back at the terminal.
 Time to build and run the container.

 ```bash
 docker build -t auth0app .
 docker run -it auth0app /bin/bash
 ```

 The first command builds an image based on the instructions you've given in the `Dockerfile`.
 For now, `Dockerfile` just says, pull up the image from the repository.
 It would take minutes (or hours) depending on your connection.
 Total download size was close to 300MB for the first time.